AHartNtkn/AHartNtkn.github.io/_posts/2021-01-XX-Coinductive-Calculus.md

 RatToNatList[r_] /; r > 0 := RatToNatListP[r + 1] - 1
 ```

-by composing this with the functions in my last post, this gives a nice bijection between rational numbers and natural numbers
+composing this with the functions in my post on bijective godel encodings gives a nice bijection between rational numbers and natural numbers

 ```mathematica
 NatToRat := NatListToRat@*NatToNatList